c2bo/draft-bormann-identifier-list/draft-bormann-identifier-list.md

 * `iss`: REQUIRED, as defined in section xyz of {{StatusList}}
 * `status`: REQUIRED, as defined in section xyz of {{StatusList}}
   * `identifier_list`: REQUIRED when the identifier list mechanism defined in this specification is used.
 It contains a reference to a Identifier List or Status Identifier Token.
 The object contains exactly two claims:
-    * `id`: REQUIRED.
+    * `idx`: REQUIRED.
 The `id` (identifier) claim MUST specify a String that represents the identifier to check for status information in the Identifier List for the current Referenced Token.
     * `uri`: REQUIRED.
 The `uri` (URI) claim MUST specify a String value that identifies the Identifier List or Identifier List Token containing the status information for the Referenced Token.
 The value of `uri` MUST be a URI conforming to {{RFC3986}}.

 Application of additional restrictions and policy are at the discretion of the verifying party.